jcawley5/community/concepts/observability-strategy/strategy.md

 ## Motivation

-The Kyma project evolved over time, from an extensibility framework with "batteries included", to a runtime that focuses on providing Kubernetes building blocks with enterprise-grade quality.
-Up until now, the Kyma Observability feature is providing an out-of-the box in-cluster stack that gets you started immediately, but which does not qualify for the enterprise-grade qualities.
+The Kyma project has evolved from an extensibility framework with "batteries included", to a runtime that focuses on providing Kubernetes building blocks with enterprise-grade quality.
+Up until now, the Kyma Observability feature is providing an out-of-the box in-cluster stack that gets you started immediately, but does not qualify for the enterprise-grade qualities.
 Various observability backends are already available as managed services from different vendors fulfilling these criterias.
-The possibility for integration into these offerings will not only bring provide the missing value but also Openness - it is up to the users scenarios which observability system will fit best to the actual requirements.
+The possibility for integration into these offerings will not only provide the missing value but also Openness - allowing the use case to determine which observability system will fit best to the actual requirements.
 When Kyma supports a simple way of instrumenting, collecting and integration of the workloads telemetry data into available observability systems, leveraging the [OpenTelemetry](https://opentelemetry.io/) standards to provide integration options in a vendor-neutral approach, the Kyma Observability feature is ready for it's evolution too.